 Image courtesy of Pixabay.

-If you were to continue to compare our brain components and interconnectivity to hardware and, by extension, our personal thoughts to software, the brain may be comparable and perhaps even one day less powerful than the architectures that NC has to offer.
+If you were to continue to compare our brain components and interconnectivity to hardware and, by extension, our personal thoughts to software, the human mind may be comparable to (and perhaps even one day less powerful than) the architectures that NC has to offer.

-However, as for the software, the incompatibility between human and machine, and the individual differences involved in the human experience suggests that there is no possibility that computing, neuromorphic or otherwise, could ever simulate human cognition.
+As for the software, however, it's the incompatibility between human and machine, and the individual differences involved in the human experience, that suggests there is no possibility that computing, neuromorphic or otherwise, could ever simulate human cognition.
 Certainly not to the point of replicating something so complex as an individual’s mind.